Katie Stewart, a yoga nidra expert, reveals the common fallacies around the meditative practice and how to harness it for sleep.

 After chatting with Katie Stewart, a psychologist and yoga instructor trained in iRest® Yoga Nidra, turns out, I had it all wrong (!).
 Katie set the record straight about yoga nidra and how to harness its powers for sleep.

 Yoga nidra originated from Indian philosophies with roots in Hinduism, Buddhism and Tantrism.
 However, yoga nidra does not live only in the alternative health category.
-It’s positive effects on the mind and body are backed by research.
-Around the 1970’s, health professionals started studying yoga nidra and its benefits.
-Some recent studies include the benefits of yoga nidra for older adults who face depression symptoms, its healing benefits for survivors of intimate partner violence and its positive effects on stress in the workplace.
+Its positive effects on the mind and body are backed by research.
+Around the 1960s, health professionals started studying yoga nidra and its benefits.
+Some recent studies summarized here include the benefits of yoga nidra for managing mental health including anxiety and depression, physical health, insomnia and more.
 No one can roll their eyes at that.

-Yoga nidra is an investment.
-It is 30 minutes for yourself – mind, body and soul.
+Yoga nidra is a practice, 30 minutes to find deep relaxation in your mind, body, and soul.
 Katie specializes in iRest® Yoga Nidra, a 10-step protocol outlined below:

 - Connect to Your Heartfelt Desire

 - Feel Your Body